Frequently Asked Questions

 I think my child might benefit from Occupational Therapy.
 What's the intake process?

 Whether your child is funded by the NDIS or not, contact our friendly team to book in an initial assessment.
-We can then assess the individual needs of your child and create a care plan.
+We can then assess the individual needs of your child and create a personalised care plan to support their development and wellbeing.

 What should I bring to my Hand Therapy appointment?